Cosby5/All-My-Stars/README.md

 - [go-craigslist](https://github.com/sosedoff/go-craigslist) - Craigslist.org wrapper for Go
 - [etcd-browser-with-access](https://github.com/kesavankrishnan/etcd-browser-with-access) - Etcd browser with role access
 - [web2web](https://github.com/elendirx/web2web) - P2P web powered by torrents and blockchain.
+- [country-list](https://github.com/umpirsky/country-list) - :globe_with_meridians: List of all countries with names and ISO 3166-1 codes in all languages and data formats.
 - [zenbot](https://github.com/DeviaVir/zenbot) - Zenbot is a command-line cryptocurrency trading bot using Node.js and MongoDB.
 - [under-construction](https://github.com/erengy/under-construction) - 🚧 Placeholder page for your websites
 - [awesome-cpus](https://github.com/larsbrinkhoff/awesome-cpus) - All CPU and MCU documentation in one place